Financial-Times/x-dash/docs/get-started/what-is-x-dash.md

 # What is x-dash?

-x-dash is an experiment in building new shared frontend components for FT.com and the FT Apps.
+This project is an experiment in building new shared UI components for FT.com and the FT App.
 An alternative introduction for FT developers is also available in [Google Slides] (viewable by employees only.)

 [Google Slides]: https://docs.google.com/presentation/d/1Z8mGsv4JU2TafNPIHw2RcejoNp7AN_v4LfCCGC7qrgw/edit?usp=sharing

 ## What are goals of this project?

 The primary goal is to create a set of UI components that are shareable between The App and FT.com.
-We aim to provide the patterns and tools required for developers to create high quality components which are suitable for use across both products.
-We want to do this to provide a consistent experience for users who move between the two.
+We aim to provide the patterns and tools required for developers to create high quality code which is suitable for use across both products.

+We want to do this to provide a consistent experience for our users who move between the two.

 ## Why is this so hard?